iCaran/LineFollowingCar/README.md

-# LineFollowingCar
+1. BO motors (2)

-Simple Arudino project - A car which follows a line marked on the floor.
+2. arduino

-To view code, switch branch to -
+3. motor shield

-### v1
+4. IR sensor - attached to the front of the car (facing the floor, with sensitivity set to minimumn)
-follows a straight line, starts at the beginning of a line and stops at the end
+5. floor made of a while straight line on a black surface